aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 - [kubeconfig](https://kubernetes.io/docs/tasks/tools/#kubectl) (set up with a config valid for your test cluster)
 - [git](https://git-scm.com/downloads)

 We will begin by installing NGINX Gateway Fabric.
-We will be using the Plus edition in order to take advantage of its extended metrics and seamless configuration reload capabilities.
+We will be using the Plus edition to take advantage of its extended metrics and seamless configuration reload capabilities.

 ### Installation